 -Nearly one in five U.S. adults lives with a mental illness (44.7 million in 2016).
 (National Institute of Mental Health

 -Suicide is the second leading cause of death among college-age students.
 (Huffington Post via Centers for Disease Control and Prevention)

 These are harrowing statistics, but there’s good news: Anyone can make a dramatic difference, and all it takes is one day’s time.

-Mental Health First Aid is an 8-hour course that teaches individuals how to help someone who is experiencing a mental health or addictions challenge or is in crisis.
+Mental Health First Aid is a virtual 5-hour course, with a 2 hour self-paced workshop that teaches individuals how to help someone who is experiencing a mental health or addictions challenge or is in crisis.

 By recognizing signs of mental health distress and knowing how to communicate with individuals experiencing these scary moments, we can be part of an immensely impactful early intervention effort.
 If we identify problems early, we increase the chances people get the help they need as soon as possible.

 Northern Essex Community College offers Mental Health First Aid training.
 We’ve taught over 100 people these valuable skills, and we’d love to work with your company/organization/group to teach them, too.
-For more information on Mental Health First Aid and how to become a certified Mental Health First Aider, contact Sharon McManus at email@example.com or at 978-556-3960.
+For more information on Mental Health First Aid and how to become a certified Mental Health First Aider, contact Lorena Constant at email@example.com or at 978-556-3960.